| The Genre of New TestamentLetters and Epistles

 scholarly writing it is sometimes a challenge to distinguish which usage

+a given author has in mind.
 However, genre has come to be less a technical term.
 Since the

 smaller pre-literary oral units were only posited as a hypothesis, the